apache/incubator-kie-tools/packages/serverless-workflow-standalone-editor/README.md

 Available parameters:

 - `container`: HTML element in which the Editor will be appended to.
-- `initialContent`: Promise to a Swf content.
+- `initialContent`: Promise to a workflow content.
 Can be empty.
 Examples:
   - `Promise.resolve("")`
   - `Promise.resolve("<SWF_CONTENT_DIRECTLY_HERE>")`
 - `readOnly` (optional, defaults to `false`): Use `false` to allow content edition, and `true` for read-only mode, in which the Editor will not allow changes.